null

 • Overview

-In striking black-and-white photo portraits, dozens of survivors of Michigan’s cruel sentencing of children to life without parole—now free adults—are portrayed with irrepressible dignity.
+In striking black-and-white portraits, dozens of survivors of Michigan’s cruel sentencing of children to life without parole—now free adults—are portrayed with irrepressible dignity

-In Morning from Now On, LaBelle, himself a survivor of childhood carceral experience, cocreates astute and nuanced portraits with more than fifty of those hundreds of people in Michigan incarcerated as children.
-Accompanying essays provide critical context on the history, racialization, and impact on a society that locks away our children.
+In Morning from Now On, LaBelle, himself a survivor of childhood incarceration, cocreates astute and nuanced portraits with more than fifty of the hundreds of people in Michigan incarcerated as children.
+Accompanying essays provide critical context on the history of and impact on a society that locks away our children.

-In witnessing these survivors’ yearning for freedom and the challenges and obstacles, as well as the wonder and joy, they experience upon release, this collection reminds us of their almost unfathomable losses and to cherish all our children.
+In witnessing these survivors’ yearning for freedom, the obstacles they face upon reentry, as well as the wonder and joy of being reunited with their families and communities, this collection reminds us of their unfathomable losses and calls on us to cherish all our children.